wswebcreation/wdio-appium/README.md

       After the installation you should be able to check the version with the above command

-    - Install NodeJS with the following command
+    - Check if NodeJS is installed by opening a terminal and enter the following command

-            brew install node

-      When you are done you should be able to check the version of NodeJS by entering this command

             node -v

-      It will give something back like this
+      If NodeJS is installed you should see something like this

             v12.16.1

+      If not then install NodeJS with this command

+            brew install node

+      After the installation you should be able to check the version with the above command

-- [ ] Install carthage with the following command
+- Install carthage with the following command

         brew install carthage

-- [ ] Install Git if you don't have it yet, you can check that by opening a terminal and enter this command
+- Install Git if you don't have it yet, you can check that by opening a terminal and enter this command

         git

     You should get some logs about `git`, if not download it from [here](https://git-scm.com/downloads)

-- [ ] Install Appium with the following command
+- Install Appium with the following command

         npm install -g appium